Ping-UM/Ping-UM.github.io/_pages/about.md

 Lab brief
 ======
 The GeoDISS Lab within the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC) at University of Macau is dedicated to breaking through research and applicaiton bottlenecks in geological-hydrological-geotechnical disaster mitigation, aiming to promote public safety and urban sustainability.
 We have a dual research focus: fundamental physical mechanisms with novel insights and practical solutions with real-world impact.
 We boost our research by a blend of traditional experiment/numerical methods with interdisciplinary methods such as SLAM, computer vision, geophysical multi-modal data, and sensor fusion.
-Check out our continuously updated Project and Github source code repository.🏄🏄🏄
+Check out our continuously updated Research and Publications.🏄🏄🏄

 Welcome to join
 =====